 Sump Pump Services

 There are a couple different ways we can install a sump pump into your home.
 First, a sump pump can be hard-wired into a home’s electrical system.
 Another way is it can simply be plugged into an outlet.

 When we install the rooter pump, it will come with a battery backup to ensure that the pump will work when the power is out, such as during a severe storm when it’s especially important that water is pumped away from your home.
 If your home frequently loses power for extended periods of time, we can present several backup options for you.

 It’s important to check your sump pump regularly to ensure that is will work the next time a downpour occurs.
 Our experts at Roto-Rooter can provide ongoing sump pump maintenance for you.

-How to Test Your Sump Pump
+Testing Your Sump Pump

 Test it by pouring a bucket of water into the sump pit.
 The pump should turn on, remove the water from the pit and shut itself off in a matter of seconds.
 Ensure that the float and the check valve move freely.

-How to Clean Your Sump Pump
+Cleaning Your Sump Pump

 To clean your sump pit, remove any dirt, sand, gravel and other debris to increase the pump’s efficiency and prolong its life.
 Ensure that the discharge line opening is free of obstructions so that water can be pumped through the line and out of your basement or crawlspace.